Getting started with Visio

 Click a shape once and start typing.
 Press ESC or click an empty area of the page when you’re done typing.

 Add text to a connector the same way.
-After you press ESC or click away, select the connector again and you’ll see a tiny diamond shape on the text – this is a handle for moving the text block.
+After you press ESC or click away, select the connector again and you’ll see a tiny box on the text – this is a handle for moving the text block.
 Click and drag it up, down, or beside the connector.